ROHIT-J0SHI/journey/README.md

-# Journey - Your Personal Travel Guide 🌍✈️
+# journey - Your Personal Travel Guide 🌍✈️

 ## Description
-Journey is a web application designed to simplify the travel planning process.
+journey is a web application designed to simplify the travel planning process.
 Users can create personalized itineraries, explore exciting destinations, and find the best accommodations tailored to their preferences.
-Whether you're looking for a relaxing beach getaway or an adventurous mountain hike, Journey has got you covered!
+Whether you're looking for a relaxing beach getaway or an adventurous mountain hike, journey has got you covered!

 ## Features
 - **User Authentication**: Secure login using Google authentication.